 Index insurance can help resolve conventional insurance market failures, especially if care is taken with product design and quality control (Carter et al. 2017; Jensen & Barrett 2017).
-Products like IBLI that aim to ensure productive assets may be even more viable than index insurance products that aim to insure
+Products like IBLI that aim to ensure productive assets may be even more viable than index insurance products that aim to insure annual income realizations, consistent with the observation that most insurance policies globally insure assets, not income streams.
+This underlines the logic for index insurance; it can resolve an important financial market failure faced by poor households in rural areas.

-Potentially the most important added value of index insurance in contexts like East Africa's ASALs comes from the role it can play in the presence of a risk-based poverty trap.
+Potentially the most important added value of index insurance in contexts like East Africa's ASALs comes from the role it can play in the presence of a riskbased poverty trap.
 In the rest of this section, we consider the economic case for even imperfect index insurance as a social protection tool to alter poverty dynamics in pastoral regions.